LockyWebb/HYBPAanalysis/Title.md

 # A Conclusion

 So what can we conclude from all of this; who is the best and who is the worst?
-I think we can conclude that Mick Molloy is the most unlikely winner with the lowest strike rate, Tony Martin is the poorest performing panelist with no wins from 18 appearances, and Amanda Keller appears to be the best performing panelist with a strike rate (and adjusted strike rate) second only to one time panelist Harry Shearer.
-Of course as we have seen, Strike Rates can change rapidly.
+I think we can conclude that Kitty Flanagan is the most unlikely winner with the lowest strike rate and Elo Rating, Tony Martin is the poorest performing panelist with no wins from 27 appearances, and Amanda Keller appears to be the best performing panelist with a strike rate (and adjusted strike rate) second only to one time panelist Harry Shearer.
+Of course as we have seen, Strike Rates and Elo Ratings can change rapidly.
 Ideally we would want that finer level of data to really tease out which panelist has been paying the most attention.
 And in the end, I think we are the winners because we get to watch the show.

+*Results up to date as of 24/09/2025*